Hydrogen selenide (H2Se) lewis dot structure, molecular geometry, bond angle, polar or nonpolar

 ∴ Four regions of electron density always form a tetrahedral geometry, hence, the electron geometry of H2Se is tetrahedral.

-- H2S molecular geometry and its lewis structure
+- H2S molecular geometry

 - OF2 lewis structure and its molecular geometry